-Where and when will a studio have this party?
+Where and when will a studio have a party?

-It goes without saying that the studio must be clean and welcoming for potential new customers.
-Good customer service is a plus with any visitor.
+Because you’re having company, the studio must be clean and welcoming for potential new customers.
+Not only that, but good customer service is definitely on the menu.

 Although many studios will have dedicated guest parties in addition to their regular practice parties, a student can make a referral any time and get credit for it.